sp4c38/AWattPrice/Backend/README.rst

 AWattPrice Backend
 ==================

-Fetch data from awattar and provide it to the App.
+Fetch aWATTar data and provide it to the AWattPrice app.

 Description
 ===========

-The Awattprice app polls for power price data.
-This little `FastAPI <https://fastapi.tiangolo.com>`_ app is the backend to provide the data to the clients.
-To get the latest data it pulls the data from from the `Awattar API <https://www.awattar.de/services/api>`_ and caches it.
+The AWattPrice app needs to get the current power price data.
+This FastAPI backend provides this data to the client.
+The backend gets this data by polling the public `aWATTar API <https://www.awattar.de/services/api>`_ It also caches the results to offload the aWATTar API.

-Note
-====

-This project has been set up using PyScaffold 3.2.3.
-For details and usage information on PyScaffold see https://pyscaffold.org/.